WrestleMania Women's Battle Royal

 The WrestleMania Women's Battle Royal was a professional wrestling battle royal held at WrestleMania by the American professional wrestling promotion WWE.
 The winner of the match received the WrestleMania Women's Battle Royal Trophy.
 The inaugural battle royal was held during the WrestleMania 34 Kickoff pre-show in 2018 and was won by Naomi.

 The match returned at WrestleMania 35 in 2019, won by Carmella.
-This would be the final match held, as the battle royal did not occur at WrestleMania 36 in 2020 due to the COVID-19 pandemic, and although COVID restrictions were later lifted, no further matches have been scheduled at subsequent WrestleMania events.
+This would be the final match held as the battle royal did not occur at WrestleMania 36 in 2020 due to concerns regarding the COVID-19 pandemic, and although COVID restrictions were later lifted, no further matches have been scheduled at subsequent WrestleMania events.

 The match was the female counterpart to the André the Giant Memorial Battle Royal, which was introduced at WrestleMania XXX in 2014.
 The WrestleMania Women's Battle Royal was originally named The Fabulous Moolah Memorial Battle Royal in honor of The Fabulous Moolah, who was billed as a pioneer of women's wrestling.
 However, her name was removed from the match after backlash from fans due to the controversy surrounding Moolah's past.